 4. Slowly stir in the flour mixture a little at a time until combined.
 Continue beating until a crumbly dough comes together.
 It should feel like crumbly soft sand that holds together.
 Press together and make sure any crumbly flour bits are mixed thoroughly into the dough.

 5. Press the dough evenly into the prepared baking pan.
 Place into the oven and bake on the center rack for 40 minutes.
 Turn the pan halfway through baking to bake evenly.

 6. Make the Lemon Glaze.
 In a small bowl, mix 1 cup of powdered sugar with the juice and zest of one lemon until you get a smooth, thin, runny glaze that just coats the back of a smooth with a thin film.
 If it’s too thin, add a more powdered sugar a little at a time until you reach desired consistency.
+If too thick, add more lemon juice and stir.
 Set aside.

 7. Remove pan from oven and place onto a rack to cool.
-Place the small cannabis leaves each scattered across the top of the cookie.
+While the cookie is still slightly warm, place the small cannabis leaves each scattered across the top of the cookie.

-8. Pour glaze evenly on top of the cookie and over the cannabis leaves.
-Using a small spatula, gently spread to evenly distribute the glaze and coat the leaves.
+8. Pour glaze evenly on top of the cookie and over the cannabis leaves while still inside the pan.
+Use a small spatula to gently spread and evenly distribute the glaze over the cookies and coat the leaves.
 The leaves should look like they’re covered with a sheet of ice, or like Han Solo frozen in Carbonite.